Stealth385/satisfactory-plans/README.md

 * doubler: "convert" Poor node to Normal
 * tripler: "convert" Poor node to Normal and have 300 U spare for non-power usage
-* plusser: "convert" Normal node to have 300 U spare for non-power usage
+* plusser: "upgrade" Normal node to have 300 U spare for non-power usage

 |Recipe|Input|Output|
 |------|-----|------|